November 10, 1962 – Arizona State wins the first WAC championship as it captures the cross country title.

 May 30, 2010 – Hawai‘i defeats Alabama on a two-out, two-run, walk-off home run by Jenna Rodriguez in the bottom of the seventh in the deciding game of the NCAA Tuscaloosa Softball Super Regional, sending the UH to its first-ever College World Series.
 The moment was nominated for “Best Upset” at the 2010 ESPN ESPY Awards.

-June 14, 2011 – The WAC Board of Directors extends an invitation for membership to Seattle, effective July 1, 2012.
+June 14, 2011 – The WAC Board of Directors extends an invitation for membership to Seattle U, effective July 1, 2012.

-October 9, 2012 – The WAC Board of Directors extend invitations for membership to CSU Bakersfield and Utah Valley, effective, July 1, 2013.
+October 9, 2012 – The WAC Board of Directors extend invitations for membership to Bakersfield and Utah Valley, effective, July 1, 2013.

 January 9, 2013 – The WAC reinstates men’s soccer.
-CSU Bakersfield, Grand Canyon and Seattle will be joined by affiliates Air Force, Houston Baptist, UNLV and San Jose State for the 2013 season.
+Bakersfield, Grand Canyon and Seattle U join affiliates Air Force, Houston Baptist, UNLV and San Jose State for the 2013 season.